One Summer: Synopsis

 Sixteen-year-old Billy Rizley (Morrissey) comes from a broken home in Liverpool.
-Living in abject poverty on a squalid council estate, his father is absent, his older sister despises him, and his mother suffers from depression and is uncaring towards him.
+Living in abject poverty on a squalid council estate, his father is absent, his older sister despises him, and his mother has depression and is uncaring towards him.
 Billy and his slightly dimwitted friend Icky (Leigh) have truanted from school for some time and have fallen into a life of delinquency, regularly stealing, fighting with local gangs, and getting into trouble with the police.
 Billy is already on probation and it seems only a matter of time before his life of crime and violence results in his incarceration.
 When the pair decide to go back into school in order to go on a school camping trip to Wales, they are rebuffed by their teacher.
 With no direction or prospects in life, the pair decide to run away to Wales by themselves, the last place Billy had any happy memories when he went away on a previous school trip some years earlier.
 Billy steals some money from his mother to facilitate their trip.
 They travel into Wales beyond the limit of their rail tickets, and when the train conductors attempt to detain them, they escape by leaping from the moving train.
 They continue their journey on foot, with little regard or understanding of their new rural surroundings, which are a stark contrast to the urban environment they come from.
 They later steal a tractor which they use for joyriding, causing havoc in a local village.
 Billy eventually finds the location of the previous school camp, but realises it to be just a hillside stretch of land and not a permanent camp site.
 His attempts to recreate the camp environment end in frustration.
 They try to find shelter for the night in a barn at a secluded farm, but are caught by the farmer and his wife.
 Though they take pity on the two boys and let them spend the night in the house, in the morning Billy and Icky make a quick getaway from the farmhouse when the police arrive.